vatpac-technology/sops/docs/military/darwin.md

 DN TCU is also responsible for Active Restricted Area R264 A-K and R230 A-F

-DAW may request Darwin MIL TCU (`SFC`–`FL240`) from TRT to facilitate military transits to/from R264 A-K and R230 A-F
+DAW may request DN TCU (`SFC`–`FL240`) from TRT to facilitate military transits to/from R264 A-K and R230 A-F

 When both DN TCU positions are opened, DN TCU is split east and west along the runway 18/36 extended centreline.
 DAW owns the airspace to the west of the line and DAE owns the airspace to the east of the line